-Small drums can be used to break words apart into syllables.
+Small drums can be used to break words apart.
 If you don’t have an actual drum….no problem.
 Use an upside-down bucket with a stick, a wood block with a stick, or use two rhythm sticks.

-Kids will have fun experimenting with different kinds of drums.
-I love the idea of using a pumpkin as a drum while counting the syllables in fall and Halloween themed words.
-Now my wheels are turning as I start thinking about other items kids can drum.
-PLEASE let me know if you think of any great ideas!
+Your students will have fun experimenting with different kinds of drums.
+I love the idea of using a pumpkin as a drum while counting the syllables in fall and Halloween-themed words.
+Now my wheels are turning as I start thinking about other items children can drum.

 Tambourines, bells, and shaky eggs are a fun way to break words apart.
 Show your kiddos how to shake their instruments with every syllable in a word.

-This is good reason to gather hammers from the toy tool box or the Whack-a-mole game.
-Kids can pound the hammer for each syllable in a word.
+This is a good reason to gather hammers from the toy toolbox or the Whack-a-mole game.
+Children can pound their hammers for each syllable in a word.

 Another great idea for counting syllables is to use two pool noodles.
 Cut the pool noodles into smaller sections and let kids pound them together.